 Actions taken outside a website to improve its ranking on search engine result pages.
 Example: gaining backlinks, which are links from a website that send to another website (the more backlinks a website has, the better).

 Refers to optimizing a website’s content to help the site rank higher on search engine result pages.
-Example: using keywords, adding meta tags, optimizing the images, boosting site speed, etc.
+Examples: using keywords, adding meta tags, optimizing the images, boosting site speed, etc.

 If a software product is an open source, you have permission to use its source code and design documents however you like.